toumorokoshi/disp/docs/index.rst

 Disp
 ====

-Disp is a programming language designed with the goals of:
+Disp is a programming language, with the goal of being a practical choice as a single programming languages across an organization.

-* high performance by default: choices are built in that ensure mechanical sympathy.
+This goal manifests itself as several sub-goals:

+* good performance for many use cases: reduces the need of learning a second, faster language once your primary one hits performance limits.
-* managing large codebases easily: reducing cost for refactors, managing code across multiple code repositories.
+* upgrading large codebases easily: reducing cost for major refactors, managing code across multiple code repositories.
+* maintainability and readability: large organizations will face some level of developer churn, and the person who originally wrote the code may no longer be there.

 The specific features of Disp include: